sumitthorat/client-server-key-value-store/README.txt

    - NUM_WORKER_THREADS: Number of worker threads the server will start.
    - CACHE_LEN: The number of cache lines the server will have.

+Performance Analysis:
+   - We have submitted 4 graph plots in the "Graph plots" directory.
+   - 1st - Throughput vs load (Number of clients), which has 3 lines for 500 reqs/client.
+   - 2nd - Response time vs load (Number of clients), which has 3 lines for response time of GET,PUT and DEL for 500 reqs per client per GET and PUT.
+   - 3rd - Response time vs load (Number of clients), which has 3 lines for response time of GET,PUT and DEL for 1000 reqs per client per GET and PUT.
+   - 4th - Response time vs load (Number of clients), which has 3 lines for response time of GET,PUT and DEL for 2000 reqs per client per GET and PUT.

+    Note: ALSO, ALL THE REPORTS FOR VARIOUS RUNS ARE AVAILABLE IN THE "REPORTS" FOLDER.

 Key value store design: